kailash-manasarovar/statement/docs/timeline/2026/july.md

     - Standing spit - referencing a sedated porn position.
     - Three-legged dog - referencing my neighbors dog in Las Marinas who may have starred in porn with me.
     - *Just another lemon tree*, musical backing track to applied hyno-tech in 2023 - proof that the salmon mousses were hacking me alongside the porn-gangs in Las Marinas.
     - *Project Jonathan* - constant references online to this and a few times at the centre.
-This is in relation to [Jonathan getting an egg](../2025/september.md#jonathan-tells-me-he-has-the-shingles-virus) from me.
+This is in relation to [Jonathan, Mrs Wasserman's nephew, getting an egg](../2025/september.md#jonathan-tells-me-he-has-the-shingles-virus) from me.
 This makes me think in August when I'm in Jerusalem that they've set the Jews up to take the blame for this.
 Or did they have another evil scheme in mind, who knows.
 Perhaps they're aware my internal injuries are not going to be ignorable for so long.
 Ironically, throwing the Jews under the bus like this becomes significant and top-of-mind, and gets me thinking about [Michael Sullivan who worked for Pan Am](../pre-2001/1989.md#sullivan).
     - You can help so many sick people in the world - suggesting because I survive poisoning there's something inherent in my body that can help them: their total and utter reinterpretation of Jesus.
     - I practice naked yoga - one of the men says this.
 Urgh.
     - (I'll keep adding these in as I remember them..., it's gonna be quite a list)

 - It was a battering.
 - Why would they do something like this?
 I couldn't understand it at all.
-And while it was going on (whirl-winding around me, slap, slap, thump) I was unable to assess it properly.
+And while it was going on (whirl-winding around me, slap, slap, thump), and I was high on something, I was unable to assess it properly.
 - It was *exactly* like how the porn-gangs operate on targets, except even more exaggerated, and I felt like I was back in classes at the conservatory.
 - I started to feel the cameras on me too; as if there were hundreds in the room - they would make sure I was standing in a particular spot at times.
 - I felt sensors measuring my physical systems, heart rate, temperature, everything.